 Pay off (or transfer) your outstanding balance

-If you are closing a credit card account with an outstanding balance, you need to pay off or transfer your balance first.
+If you are closing a credit card account with an outstanding balance, you need to pay it off or transfer your balance first.
 Closing a credit card with a balance doesn’t actually work because you can’t fully close a credit account if you still owe money to your lender.
 You have to either pay off your debt or transfer the balance to one of today’s best balance transfer credit cards if you want to close a credit card with an outstanding balance.

 If you are closing a credit card that has a $0 balance, you can skip this step—but wait at least one full statement cycle after your card reaches a $0 balance to ensure that you aren’t forgetting about any final charges or interest that might come due.